jrawbits/VE-Installer/ReadMe.md

     * in the bash shell, before calling `make` or `build-VE.sh` do `export VE_RUNTESTS=TRUE`
     * Add VE_RUNTESTS to the make command line: `make VE_RUNTESTS=TRUE ...`
     * Add VE_RUNTESTS to the `build-VE.sh` command line: `bash build-VE.sh 3.5.3 VE_RUNTESTS=TRUE ...`
+  Note that if you want to rebuild (or retest) any built packages, you should manually delete them from the ve.lib location.
+See below.
 * `make runtime`
   Copy non-package source files and test data to the runtime folder (basis for the installers, and also for a local runtime test environment for the developer)